Hillstownvillagehall.com/future-plans

 Financial Structure

 Hillstown Village Hall operates as a financially independent charity, generating its income through room, field hire and grants.
-It does not receive financial support from Bolsover or Scarcliffe Parish Council.
+It does not receive financial support from Scarcliffe Parish Council or Bolsover Town Council

 Support for the Community